There are a lot of different little (and big) charges that you could be responsible for while on Medicare.

 If this is your situation, always compare those benefits to benefits you can get somewhere else.
 Be careful, your employer may not always let you do this.

-Quick Summary to Group Benefits
+Quick Summary of Group Benefits

 Whether you continue working or plan to retire, it is always best practice to compare what your employer is offering to plans you can get privately.